Alejo López

-Jesús Alejo López (born May 5, 1996) is a Mexican professional baseball infielder who is a free agent.
+Jesús Alejo López (born May 5, 1996) is a Mexican professional baseball infielder in the Kansas City Royals organization.
 He has previously played in Major League Baseball (MLB) for the Cincinnati Reds.

 Amateur career

 López attended Greenway High School in Phoenix, Arizona.
 He was drafted by the Cincinnati Reds in the 27th round of the 2015 Major League Baseball draft.